 Your hearing instrument has a built-in function, enabling in many cases an improved use of the telephone and better hearing in churches or halls where an induction loop system is installed.
 In order to activate this function, the telecoil programme has to be selected.
 In this programme you will hear the tele-loop transmitted sounds through the telecoil and the environmental sounds through the hearing aid microphone.
-If you wish, your hearing care professional can change the settings in such a way that you will hear no sounds from the microphone, meaning that most environmental sounds will be lost.
+If you wish, your hearing care professional can change the settings in such a way that you will hear no sounds from the microphone.

-Using the telephone
+Using the telephone with telecoil programme

-- Switch your instrument to the telecoil programme. - Hold your telephone handset behind your ear, close to the hearing instrument (2-3 cm.) and slightly tilt the receiver outwards. - Listen to the dialing tone and move the handset a little to find the position that gives the best reception. - If needed, turn the volume up or down. - After completing the phone call, switch your instrument back to the microphone programme.
+- Switch your instrument to the telecoil programme. - Hold your telephone handset behind your ear, close to the hearing instrument (2-3 cm) and slightly tilt the receiver outwards. - Listen to the dail tone and move the handset a little to find the position that gives the best reception. - After completing the phone call, switch your instrument back to the microphone programme.

 If the phone has a poor telecoil signal, use the microphone programme.
-Do not hold the handset too tightly against your ear since this might cause 'whistling'.
+Do not hold the handset too tightly against your ear since this might cause 'whistling.'